adityabhatt205/LogLens/README.md

 export LLM_API_KEY=sk-...
 ```

-> When using a cloud provider, LogSense prints a warning before sending any redacted data to the external API.
+> When using a cloud provider, LogLens prints a warning before sending any redacted data to the external API.

 ---